 The African Lion is the second largest lion in the world.
 The male lion has an impressive, long, busy mane of hair covering the head and neck.
-This bushy hair serves as protection to the head and neck when the males are fighting.
-The general colors of this lion are a mixture of brown hues, combined with golden and blonde hair.
+This bushy hair protects the head and neck when the males are fighting.
+The general colors of this lion are a mixture of brown hues combined with golden and blonde hair.

 These types of lions, like their cousins, live in family units called prides.
 They call each other by roaring.
 Their roar is said to be heard at least five miles away.
 The African Lion and its family members are affectionate with one another.

 These lions enjoy touching, purring, licking, and head rubbing.
-An interesting fact is that a male will stay within their pride for three to four years and leave.
+Interestingly, males will stay within their pride for three to four years and leave.
 The female remains with pride as they age.

 The African Lion and Lioness subsist on meat as their primary source of diet.
 This lion relies on meat from zebras, warthogs, antelopes, and other large prey.
-This lion enjoys hunting primarily at night but, on occasion hunts during the daylight hours.
+This lion enjoys hunting primarily at night but occasionally hunts during the daylight hours.
 These animals have great night vision.

-Both the male and female lion’s lifespan is 8 years to 15 years.
+The male and female lion’s lifespan is 8 to 15 years.
 The female generally lives longer than the male.

 See Related: Arabian Oryx